thedataincubator/practical-ml/README.md

 docker build .
 docker run [image-name]
 ```
-which will build a docker image from `Dockerfile` and run the above installation in a "virual" linux environment.
+This will build a docker image from `Dockerfile` and automatically run conda installation in a "virtual" Linux environment.
 It outputs "Success!" upon success.
 **Note:** this has been tested on OSX.